keeto/expectacle/README.md

 expect('hello').toStartWith(); // fails; throws an error because no prefix.
 ```

-The `matcherFunction` must return `true` if the expected value passes the check and `false` if it doesn't.
+The `matcherFunction` must return `true` if the actual value passes the check and `false` if it doesn't.
 Expectacle handles throwing the function automatically, so a simple boolean return value will suffice.
 The `addMatcher` function also creates a reversed matcher automatically.

 In cases where the user of the matcher does not provide an argument to the matcher, a special value `expect.NULL_VALUE` is passed to the matcher instead.
 This is done in order to distinguish when the user passes values like `undefined` and `null` or when they just fail to provide an argument entirely.